Illinois Apostille Services — Fast & Simple Mail-In Processing

 Yes.
 We strongly recommend a document review first.
 You can send a photo or scan, and we will confirm requirements so you know exactly what to send and can avoid delays or rejections.

-How do I get started with an Illinois apostille
+How do I get started with an Illinois apostille?

 Call or text 503-519-1091 to start with a document review, or email apostilleglobalservices@gmail.com.
-We guide you step by step before submission.
+We guide you through the next steps before submission.